shabin5785/LearnAngularJS/Doc_6.md

 Now if we have a module in shared scope, and if we load it in a lazy loaded module, then a child injector module is used, so we get different instances.
 **So dont provide services on a shared module..**

+- its  better if the app component has no declarations other than its main component.
+So we can move the remainig declaration to a core component and import it.

+WE can also move the services to this core module as well.